TejeshKumarReddyC/App_with_Microservice_arch/README.md

 6. Cloudwatch

 ### Description
-It consists of a python application that has frontend & backend containerised into two containers in the aws ecs, and automated the deployment with Github actions.
+It consists of a python application that has frontend & backend containerized into two containers in the aws ecs, and automated the deployment with Github actions.

+### Workflow
+Local repo --> Github --> Github Actions --> ECR --> ECS --> RDS